dpays/esteem8app.github.io/docs/contributing-kit/README.md

 # Contributing kit

-ESTEEM8 Project greatly appreciate any kind of contribution.
+ESTEEM8 Project, team and users greatly appreciate any kind of contribution.

 ## Suggestions